NYX8HUB/Open-Src_AdBlock/README.md

 - 🔗 [Can You Block It](https://canyoublockit.com)
 - 🔗 [Turtlecute AdBlock Test](https://adblock.turtlecute.org)

-These test pages check for banner ads, trackers, popups, crypto miners, and more.
+These test pages check for banner ads, popups, videos, and more.

 ---